-The Board recognizes that alternative dispute resolution (ADR) can, depending on the nature of the allegations, offer a process for resolving a complaint in a manner that is acceptable to all parties.
-An ADR process such as mediation may be offered to resolve complaints that involve more than one student and no adult.
+The Board recognizes that alternative dispute resolution (ADR) can, depending on the nature of the allegations, offer a process to reach a resolution to the complaint that is acceptable to all parties.
+ADR such as mediation may be offered to resolve complaints that involve more than one student and no adult.
 However, mediation shall not be offered or used to resolve any complaint involving sexual assault or where there is a reasonable risk that a party to the mediation would feel compelled to participate.
 The Superintendent or designee shall ensure that the use of ADR is consistent with state and federal laws and regulations.